plushu/plushu-deploy-app-local-container/README.md

 plushu-start-web-deploy
 =======================

-Runs the "web" process of a built App Container locally.
+Plushu deploy hook that runs the "web" process of a built App Container locally.

+The terms in the name are meant to be read grouped as `plushu "start web" deploy`.